shardaishwak/traventure/README.md

     - **Document OCR API:** Extracts passport and other travel document details to facilitate booking processes.
     - **Translation API:** Provides real-time translation between English and Korean.
   - **Amadeus Travel APIs:** Integrates flight search and booking functionalities.
-  - **Mapbox API:** Powers the interactive maps for place recommendations and navigation.
+  - **Mapbox API:** Powers the interactive maps for place recommendations, hotels, restaurants, entertainment, and more.
 - **Other:**
   - Multer for file uploads
   - Axios for making HTTP requests